openeventdata/petrarch2/paper/paper.md

   syntactic constiuency parse, to extract who-did-what-to-whom political event data from structured news stories.
 Events are coded according to the CAMEO [@cameo] coding ontology.
-This software improves upon previous-generation coding software such as TABARI [@tabari] by using a deep Treebank parse rather than shallow parsing.
+This software improves upon previous-generation coding software such as TABARI [@tabari] by using a deep syntactic parse rather than shallow parsing.

   At the level of assigning codes, PETRARCH2 is largely dictionary based, working from extensive